Xin-Bu/Computaional_linguistic_analysis/README.md

 #### Permutation testing
 We used permutation testing to compare speech feature differences at the subtle linguistic granularity level.

-##### Research questions:
-- How does the first person pronoun usage vary by party?
-- How does the verb tense usage vary by party?

-##### The null hypotheses:
-- Party is independent of the first person pronoun usage.
-- Party is independent of verb tense usage.

-##### Three *a* priori hypotheses:
-- Republicans are more likely to use past tense than Democrats in political speech.
-- Democrats are more likely to use future tense than Republicans in political speech.
-- Republicans are more likely than Democrats to use “I” rather than “we” in political speech.

 ### Results
 Our topic modeling identified topics that gained or lost favor over time and topics that consistently reflected core values of the two parties.
 Our permutation test analysis showed statistically significant differences in past tense usage between the two parties in two corpora and in first-person singular and plural pronoun usage in convention speeches.